hchan/tachyonsJourney/README.md

 travel and explore the universe was still alive.
 Garry has now become a particle of the Green light.
 FYI, Gamma rays are the most energetic packets of photons.
 Green light is part of the visible spectrum.
-Although less powerful than Gamma Rays, it is still light.